Q. What is Mid Century or Retro furniture?

-A. The idea of the style Mid Century Modern is to mix Mid Century pieces with furniture from other periods or styles.
+A. The more effective way of incorporating Mid Century Modern furniture into your home is to mix Mid Century pieces with furniture from other periods or styles.
 A 1960’s sideboard and lamp with an Asian rug and Grannies old rocking chair with some contemporary cushions for example.
 It is a great way to express your own personal style.
 If you live in a 1970’s house with all 1970’s furniture it would seem like you are living in a museum so the idea is to mix and match, have fun, and see how placing different pieces together can recontextualize them.

 Q. How am I saving the world by buying Retro/Vintage or Mid Century Furniture?